return42/sphkerneldoc/linux_src_doc/include/media/v4l2-mem2mem_h.rst

     This method may not sleep.

 job_abort
-    required.
+    optional.
 Informs the driver that it has to abort the currently running transaction as soon as possible (i.e. as soon as it can stop the device safely; e.g. in the next interrupt handler), even if the transaction would not have been finished by then.